JoinCODED/WS-Dart-M8-Classes/01_classes/08_private.md

 100
 ```

-We can still access the credits of ahmad, but we can mark it private by adding an `_` underscore in front of the name:
+We can still access the credits of ahmad, but we can mark it private by adding an `_` underscore before the name:

 ```dart
 class UserWallet {